Stationary random subgroups in negative curvature: Random walks and Poincare series

-A priori the first hitting time $\tau_i(\omega)$ may be infinite\footnote{This is precisely the technical challenge that comes up when working with infinitely supported probability measures.} in the situation where $\omega_n \notin A_i$ for all $n \in \mathbb{N}$.
-However, the finite $p$-th moment assumption together with the union bound imply that
+The first hitting time $\tau_i(\omega)$ may be infinite\footnote{This is precisely the technical challenge that comes up when working with infinitely supported probability measures.} in the situation where $\omega_n \notin A_i$ for all $n \in \mathbb{N}$.
+We define